emlini/Peru-Data/README.md

 _CITATION: Gagne, D. & Coppola, M. Visible Social Interactions Do Not Support the Development of False Belief Understanding in the Absence of Linguistic Input: Evidence from Deaf Adult Homesigners.
 Frontiers in Psychology, 8:837. https://doi.org/10.3389/fpsyg.2017.00837_

-  - False Photo - task to assess whether participants can match photo to real display of object
+  - False Photo - task to assess whether participants can recall previous reality (which toy was sitting on a chair) after reality has changed
-  - Perspective-taking (Levels 1 & 2) - to see whether participants have spatial cognition/mental rotation skills, similar to Piaget's Mountain Task
+  - Perspective-taking (Levels 1 & 2) - to see whether participants have spatial cognition/mental rotation skills, similar to Piaget's Mountain Task [PT1 and PT2]
-  - False Belief - Unexpected Contents
+  - False Belief - Unexpected Contents [UC1]
-  - False Belief - Experience/Reality
+  - False Belief - Appearance/Reality [AR1]

 The last task was a modified version of the Corsi block task (details available on request):
   - Corsi block task